 By Ted Feinberg, EdD, NCSP, & Katherine C. Cowan National Association of School Psychologists

-> Let your children know you care.
-If your child is anxious about school, send personal notes in the lunch box or book bag.
+Let your children know you care.
+If your child is feeling anxiety about school, send personal notes in the lunch box or book bag.
 Reinforce the ability to cope.
 Children absorb their parent’s anxiety, so model optimism and confidence for your child.
 Let your child know that it is natural to be a little nervous anytime you start something new but that your child will be just fine once he or she becomes familiar with classmates, the teacher, and school routine.

-> Do not overreact.
+Do not overreact.
 If the first few days are a little rough, try not to over react.
 Young children in particular may experience separation anxiety or shyness initially but teachers are trained to help them adjust.
 If you drop them off, try not to linger.
 Reassure them that you love them, will think of them during the day, and will be back.

 Remain calm and positive.
 Acknowledge anxiety over a bad experience the previous year.
 Children who had a difficult time academically or socially or were teased or bullied may be more fearful or reluctant to return to school.
 If you have not yet done so, share your child’s concern with the school and confirm that the problem has been addressed.
 Reassure your child that the problem will not occur again in the new school year, and that you and the school are working together to prevent further issues.

 Reinforce your child’s ability to cope.
 Give your child a few strategies to manage a difficult situation on his or her own.
 But encourage your child to tell you or the teacher if the problem persists.
 Maintain open lines of communication with the school.

 Arrange play dates.
 Try to arrange get-togethers with some of your child’s classmates before school starts and during the first weeks of schools to help your child re-establish positive social relationships with peers.